Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 |Missing outcome data||

 Risk assessed to be low for outcomes: Mortality.
+Clinical improvement.
 Time to clinical improvement.
+Score WHO 6 and above.
 Incidence of WHO score 7 and above.
+Viral negative coversion.
+Time to viral negative conversion.
+Adverse events.
+Serious adverse events.

 |Measurement of the outcome||